JakubIllner/jakubillner.github.io/_posts/2023-02-19-data-lake-on-oci-object-storage-2.markdown

 * Entity may optionally contain multiple Partitions.
 * Partitions might have additional hierarchy (e.g., Year -> Month -> Day).
 * Entity's data are stored in one or more Files.

-Partitions are required for any entities that track temporal data.
-Partitions are essential for managing lifecycle of such entities and for optimizing access performance.
-Partitions might be also useful to split data by key dimensions.
-Entities that provide latest or one-off information, do not require partitions.

 ## Physical Hierarchy